FireLemons/TwitterWeatherBot/README.md

 ### Optional Configuration:
 #### Alerts
 Alerts are sent out at midnight, 6:00, noon, and 18:00.
-In order to receive alert data from the national weather service, a header containing an email, app name, app version, and a website must be included with each request.
-These are specified in `config.weather.alerts.app`
+Alert requests must contain an email, app name, app version, and a website in the header.
+These are set in `config.weather.alerts.app`
-`weather.alerts.params` will contain get parameters to send to api.weather.gov/alerts in the form of key value pairs.
-More information about valid get paramters and a request tester can be found [here](https://www.weather.gov/documentation/services-web-api#/default/get_alerts) under the "Specification" tab.
+`weather.alerts.params` will contain get parameters to send to api.weather.gov/alerts.
+The NWS has a request testing tool [here](https://www.weather.gov/documentation/services-web-api#/default/get_alerts) under the "Specification" tab.

 Example: